Jerry Lewis: New projects, reunion with Dino and more

 Undaunted, Lewis signed with Columbia Pictures, where he tried to reinvent himself with more serious roles and starred in a string of new box-office successes: Three on a Couch (1966), also during this period, he appeared in Way...Way Out (1966) for 20th Century-Fox, then The Big Mouth (1967), Don't Raise the Bridge, Lower the River (1968) and Hook, Line & Sinker (1969).

 Lewis continued to make television appearances: The Merv Griffin Show, The Sammy Davis Jr. Show, Batman, Rowan & Martin's Laugh-In, Password, a pilot called Sheriff Who, a second version of The Jerry Lewis Show (this time as a one-hour variety show for NBC, which ran from 1967 to 1969), and The Danny Thomas Hour.

 He also appeared on Playboy After Dark, Jimmy Durante's The Lennon Sisters Hour, The Red Skelton Show, The Jack Benny Birthday Special, The Mike Douglas Show, The Sonny & Cher Comedy Hour, The Hollywood Palace, The Engelbert Humperdinck Show, The Irv Kupcinet Show and The Linkletter Show.
-Behind the scenes, he directed an episode of The Bold Ones and directed the Peter Lawford and Sammy Davis, Jr. comedy One More Time (1970), a sequel to Richard Donner's Salt and Pepper (1968).
+Behind the scenes, he directed an episode of The Bold Ones and directed the Peter Lawford and Sammy Davis, Jr. comedy One More Time (1970).

-Lewis would leave Columbia after his agreement with the studio lapsed, leaving him to produce his next movie independently.
-Which Way to the Front?
-(1970) was a World War II military comedy starring Lewis as a wealthy playboy who wants to enlist in the armed forces.
+Lewis left Columbia after his agreement with the studio lapsed, leaving him to produce his next movie independently, Which Way to the Front?
+(1970).
+A World War II military comedy, it starred Lewis as a wealthy playboy who wants to enlist in the armed forces.
 Rejected, he forms his own volunteer army and infiltrates the enemy forces on the Italian front.
 The cast included many of Lewis's cronies, including Jan Murray, Steve Franken, Kathleen Freeman, Kenneth MacDonald, Joe Besser, and (in a broad caricature of Adolf Hitler) Sidney Miller.
 The film received only a limited release by Warner Bros., and was not well received by the critics or the public.
 Lewis would later guest appeared on the NBC special The Klowns.

 The Day the Clown Cried (1972), a drama directed by and starring Lewis and set in a Nazi concentration camp, received only brief exposure.
 The film was rarely discussed by him, but he said that litigation over post-production finances and copyright prevented its completion and widespread theatrical release.
 He also said a factor for the film's burial was that he was not proud of the effort.
 It was the earliest attempt by an American film director to address the subject of The Holocaust.
 Following this, Lewis took a break from the movie business for several years.